fgandellini/2048/README.md

 ## 🕹️ Gameplay

-The game starts with a Welcome screen where the user can select the game theme and difficulty.
+The game starts with a Welcome screen where the user can select the game theme, the board size and the number of obstacles to place on the board.

 ![Welcome Screen](https://github.com/fgandellini/2048/blob/main/screenshots/WelcomeScreen.png?raw=true)